aa-cc1/VPN/README.md

 <h2>Actions and Observations</h2>

-_⚠️Before we start, if you haven't already, go ahead and create **Microsoft Azure and Proton VPN** account on your physical PC._
+_⚠️Before we start, if you haven't already, go ahead and create a **Microsoft Azure and Proton VPN** account on your physical PC._
 #